m-bartlett/vita-tetris/README.md

 ```

 To build and run in the Vita3K emulator, run `Vita3K` which will be in `$PATH` after running `bootstrap-vita-sdk 3k` and configure it with the firmware and font packages as instructed (you will need to download these from the internet).
 Once Vita3K is configured with those files, run `make 3k` to either trigger an initial installation of the built `.vpk` file, or update the assets of an existing installation of ViTetris in the emulator.

-## Disclaimer

-This homebrew application is in no way affiliated with The Tetris Company, or any other third parties.

-All product and company names are trademarks&trade; or registered trademarks&reg; of their respectve
-holders.
-Use of them does not imply any affiliation with or endorsement by them.
-Any content
-featured and shared here is done so without consent or knowledge of the copyright holders involved
-unless otherwise noted.
-Anything featured here does not represent the official works in any way and
-is made and distributed for free purely for educational, entertainment, and research purposes, which
-are protected under Section 107 of the Copyright Act.

-Please support official Tetris&reg; releases.